gzeinnumer/MyLibSavedInstanceState/README.md

 #
 #### Clear Value From StateUI onStop

 > **READ CAREFULLY!!!
 IF YOU USE THIS STEP.
-APP WILL KILL STATE-UI IN YOUR CURRENT ACTIVITY, ONLY ON CURRENT ACTIVITY**
+APP WILL KILL STATE-UI IN YOUR CURRENT ACTIVITY WHEN YOU CLOSE YOUR APP, ONLY ON CURRENT ACTIVITY**

 You can clear StateUI if you `WONT` keep it when app killed, put `stateUI.clearState()` on function `onStop()`.
 ```java